The Horror Story Every Homeowner Fears

 Most of these problems only surface after you’ve made full payment, making it difficult to get them rectified without extra cost.

-How to Protect Yourself: Insider Tips from Interior Designers
+How To Protect Yourself: Insider Tips From Interior Designers

 As interior designers who have seen it all, we know how frustrating it is to deal with renovation mishaps.
 Here’s how you can avoid the nightmare before it begins: